MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/common-config-settings-catalog-general.md

 # Device Restrictions

-Tables below represent a list of device restrictions and configurations as used commonly by education organizations throughout the world.
+Tables in this article represent a list of device restrictions and configurations as used commonly by education organizations throughout the world.

 ## Organization-specific settings